National insurance contributions (NIC) - What are national insurance contributions (NIC)?

 If you are self employed, you pay two types of NICs.

 A weekly flat rate (Class 2) is payable.
-The various options for paying Class 2 can be found on the HM Revenue and Customs website (link opens in a new window).
+Most people now pay Class 2 contributions as part of their self-assessment tax bill.
+Information for those who don't pay through self-assessment can be found on the HM Revenue and Customs (HMRC) website

 The second type of NICs (Class 4) are based on the level of your profits.